-The predictors in $X{(s)i}$ and $X{(s+m)i}$ were a set of variables that overlap with previous cycles of the NSFG, including Cycle 6 (2002) and NSFG 2006-2010.
-The potential predictors available at both the screener and main interview levels include 1) counts and rates for the segment from which the housing unit is selected derived from 2010 Census data for the blocks in the segment; 2) data obtained from observations made at the segment and housing unit recorded by the interviewer during the segment updating or scratch listing; 3) contact behavior and statements recorded by the interviewer at each contact with anyone within the housing unit; 4) operational measures, such as number of calls to a housing unit, number of calls to the sample person, and interviewer response rate derived from available paradata; 5) for the main interview propensity model, data derived from the household roster and other data collected in the screening interview; and 6) a limited set of interviewer judgments made at the screener or main interviewing level that are of characteristics related to response propensity and related to fertility and family growth (for example, whether at the screener level the interviewer believes there is anyone under age 15 in the household).
+The predictors in $X{(s)i}$ and $X{(s+m)i}$ were a set of variables that overlap with previous iterations of the NSFG, including 2002, 2006-2010, 2011-2013, and 2013-2015.
+The potential predictors available at both the screener and main interview levels include: 1) counts and rates for the segment from which the housing unit is selected derived from 2010 Census data for the Blocks in the segment or American Community Survey data from the Block Group or Tract that contains the segment; 2) data obtained from observations made at the segment and housing unit recorded by the interviewer during the segment updating or scratch listing; 3) contact behavior and statements recorded by the interviewer at each contact with anyone within the housing unit; 4) operational measures, such as number of calls to a housing unit, number of calls to the sample person, and interviewer response rate derived from available paradata; 5) for the main interview propensity model, data derived from the household roster and other data collected in the screening interview; and 6) a limited set of interviewer judgments made at the screener or main interviewing level that are of characteristics related to response propensity and related to fertility and family growth (for example, whether at the screener level the interviewer believes there is anyone under age 15 in the household).
 ISR researchers have been investigating the utility of these measures (Kreuter et al., 2010), including methods for improving them (West, 2010).
 These "tailored" adjustment variables provide the best prospect for reducing bias and, possibly, variance (Little and Vartivarian, 2005).
 Commercial data appear to have less utility for nonresponse adjustment purposes (West, et al., 2015).
 However, some commercial data have been included based on correlations with survey data and response.